PathriVidyaPraveen/Epoch-Spring-Camp-Unsupervised-Learning/README.md

 Use appropriate visualization techniques (like scatter plots, maps, etc.) to illustrate the clusters and any other relevant observations.
 Ensure your data is preprocessed correctly before applying the k-means algorithm (this may include handling missing values,checking for duplicates etc.).

+**New Features Added**
+1. For the scatter plot of the Latitude and Longitude using matplotlib , I have tried to make something cool about the plot by making it display all the details regarding that place using external library mplcursors .
+Here I have added a feature to display all the details of a place when we hover the mouse cursor onto that point on the scatter plot.
+2. I have tried to optimize the value of k in the K-Means clustering algorithm .
+So I have found out the optimal k value by plotting the elbow curve by calculating within-cluster sum of squares (WCSS) value for different k values.

+**Inferences and Insights:**